-PAGE #
+PAGE#

 GENERAL ADMINISTRATIVE POLICIES 1

-1. General Information 1
+1. General Information 1 I

-2. Keys 1
+2. Keys 1 1

-3. Oral English Proficiency 1
+3. Oral English Proficiency 1 I

-4. Graduate Student Graduate Staff Employment/Stipend Supplements 2
+4. Graduate Student Graduate Staff Employment/Stipend Supplement ts 2 2

 ACADEMIC POLICIES 3

-5. Course Registration 3
+5. Course Registration 3 3

-5.1 How to Register
+5.1 How to Register 3

-6. General Academic Requirements for Graduate Degrees 6.1 Proficiency in Written English 3 6.2 Oral English Proficiency Requirements 4 6.3 Foreign Language Requirements 4 6.4 Grades and Index Requirements 4 6.5 Degree and Registration Requirements 4 6.5.1 Requirements for the Master's Degree with Thesis 5 6.5.2 Requirements for the Master's Degree without Thesis 5 6.5.3 Requirements for the Ph.D.
-Degree 5 6.6 Course Requirements 6 6.7 Original Research Proposal 6 6.8 Maximum Time Allowed for Graduate Degrees 6 6.8.1 Normal Time to Degree 6 6.8.3 Total Elapsed Time Allowed for all Graduate Students Including Those in the Part-Time and Absentia Programs Completing the Ph.D.
-Degree 3
+5.1.1 Course Registration

+5.2 Withdrawal and Cancellation

+5.2.1 Students Who Leave the University Permanently 3

+5.2.2 Cancellation of Registration by Students on Appointments 3

+6. General Academic Requirements for Graduate Degrees 3 3

+6.1 Proficiency in Written English 3

+6.2 Oral English Proficiency Requirements 4

+6.3 Foreign Language Requirements 4

+6.4 Grades and Index Requirements 4

+6.5 Degree and Registration Requirements 4

+6.5.1 Requirements for the Master's Degree with Thesis

+6.5.2 Requirements for the Master's Degree without Thesis 5

+6.5.3 Requirements for the Ph.D.
+Degree 5

+6.6 Course Requirements 5

+6.6.1 Required Ethics Course 6

+6.7 Original Research Proposal 6

+6.8 Maximum Time Allowed for Graduate Degrees 6

+6.8.1 Normal Time to Degree 6

+6.8.2 Time to Degree after Completion of Research 6

+6.8.3 Total Elapsed Time Allowed for all Graduate Students Including Those

+in the Part-Time and Absentia Programs Completing the Ph.D.
+Degree 6

-7. Steps in the Progress Toward a Graduate Degree 7.1 Selection of Major Professor 7
+7. Steps in the Progress Toward a Graduate Degree 7

+7.1 Selection of Major Professor

+7.2 Appointment of Advisory Committee 7

+7.2.1 Changes in the Advisory Committee

+7.3 Individual Development Plan (IDP)

+7.4 Plan of Study

+7.4.1 Developing the Plan of Study

+7.4.1.1 Courses Taken as a Graduate Student at Purdue University

+7.4.1.2 Courses Taken in Postbaccalaureate Status at Purdue University

+7.4.1.3 Courses Taken as Excess Undergraduate Credit 9

+7.4.1.4 Courses Taken as a Graduate Student at Other Accredited Institutions of